jahsef/YOLO-Target-Assistant/README.md

 Tested at 320x320, 220 FPS on RTX 3080

-Achieved 220 FPS on RTX 3070 was also achieved with lower monitor resolutions
+Achieved 220 FPS on RTX 3070 with lower monitor resolutions

 📷 Demo